 A doctor named the restaurant.

 World War II was still being fought.
-Roosevelt was president.
 And in a small Tulare County town called Lindsay, a Mexican grandmother named Nofie Garcia wanted to open a restaurant.

 Bell Johnson's fried chicken.